xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 > Learn more about how to create and execute a test suite collection in [Test Suite Collection](https://docs.katalon.com/katalon-studio/docs/test-suite-collection.html#manage-execution-information)

-### Terminate Test Suite Collection In Parallel Mode
+### Terminate Test Suite Collection Executed In Parallel Mode

 Given that you have a test suite collection that has 10 test suites with 3 parallel instances.
 You set the ``maxFailedTests=100`` (T = 100).